libriscv/libriscv/README.md

 - No overhead when used for game engine scripting or request-based workloads (eg. high performance caching)
 - Type-safe VM call and system call interfaces
 - Secure speculation-safe sandbox
+- Low attack surface
+- Platform-independent and easy to embed

 Non goals:
-- Highest performance, just-in-time compilation
+- Just-in-time compilation
 - Wide support for Linux system calls
+- Other attack surface inflators

 ## Benchmarks